ktchu/STEAM-Garden/continuing-studies/Abbott-Understanding_Analysis/Chapter-2.5-Exercises.md

 $$

-Show that there exists a subsequence $(a_{n_k})$ converging to $s = \sup S.$ (This is a direcct proof of the Bolzano-Weierstrass Theorem using the Axiom of Completeness.)
+Show that there exists a subsequence $(a_{n_k})$ converging to $s = \sup S.$ (This is a direct proof of the Bolzano-Weierstrass Theorem using the Axiom of Completeness.)

 __Solution__.
 TODO